mitch-b/typedeck/README.md

     * `Deck` - extension of `CardPile` with additional game-time helpers
 * **Services**
   * Shuffle
+    * Shuffle any `ICard` implementation
   * Poker Hand Scoring
+    * Texas Hold Em Hand Detection
+    * Winner scoring/determination
+  * Chip management
+    * Taking specific values
+    * Creating chips from value
+    * Breaking chips to get specific value
 * **And so much more** ... see the [documentation](https://mitch-b.github.io/typedeck/) for a full list.

+## Customization

+Most features support parameters that implement either an interface or a base class.
+You can create your own type of Card that implements `ICard` or a Chip with special chip color values which extends `Chip` base class.

 ## Credits